k-ujihara/NCDK/README.md

 Most of codes are written in C#.
 You can learn NCDK from CDK documents, NCDKTests and NCDKDisplayTests project.

 ## Build and Test
 Open NCDK.sln or NCDKDisplay.sln.
-You can see the library and its test project.
+These creates the libraries and its test projects.

+ACDK.sln creates COM-wrappers to NCDK.
+It provides access to CDK's molecular descriptor functions from VBA.
+The sample Excel book is in ACDKTests\ACDK_Test.xlsm.

 ## Contribute
 The current release is based on cdk-2.0.